Thurler/thlaby3-utilities/README.md

 ## Map data analysis and Map generation

+### Filename: encounter-data.txt

+This file explains how enemy encounters are generated and handled, accounting for the map data, your current chain, and which break items are active.
+It thoroughly details how the mechanics inteact with one another, and the details for making specific enemies spawn.

 ### Filename: map-data.txt

 This file explains how the maps are structured in the game, and what each file means.
 The B file still contains unknown data, any help in understanding what things mean is appareciated.